 You can deal with thatch by using a tine rake, a core aerator or a mower, which is attached with thatch removal equipment.
 For the preventive method to control thatch, first, you need to consider the selection of grass; some may grow aggressively and produce more thatch than others.

-You May Also Like: Best Self Propelled Lawn Mowers: The Ultimate Guide and Reviews
+You May Also Like: Best Self Propelled Lawn Mowers 2018: Buyer's Guide and Reviews